Mike Gesicki: Professional career

+Miami Dolphins

-The Miami Dolphins selected Gesicki in the second round with the 42nd overall pick in the 2018 NFL Draft.
+The Miami Dolphins selected Gesicki in the second round with the 42nd overall pick in the 2018 NFL draft.
 Gesicki was the second tight end to be drafted in 2018.

 On June 18, 2018, the Miami Dolphins signed Gesicki to a four-year, $6.61 million contract that includes $3.66 million guaranteed and a signing bonus of $2.88 million.

 In the Dolphins' 2018 season opener against the Tennessee Titans, Gesicki had a reception for 11 yards in his NFL debut.
 Gesicki finished his rookie season with 22 receptions for 202 receiving yards.

 In Week 12 of the 2019 season, Gesicki recorded his first career receiving touchdown on a 11-yard reception from Ryan Fitzpatrick against the Cleveland Browns.
 In Week 16, against the Cincinnati Bengals, he had six receptions for 82 receiving yards and two receiving touchdowns in the 38–35 overtime victory.
 Overall, Gesicki finished the 2019 season with 51 receptions for 570 receiving yards and five receiving touchdowns.

 In Week 2 of the 2020 season against the Buffalo Bills, Gesicki finished with eight receptions for 130 yards and his first touchdown of the season.
 It marked the first time in his NFL career with 100+ receiving yards in a single game, but the Dolphins lost the game 28–31.
 In Week 14, against the Kansas City Chiefs, he had five receptions for 65 receiving yards and two touchdowns in the 33–27 loss.
 In the 2020 season, Gesicki finished with 53 receptions for 706 receiving yards and six receiving touchdowns.

+In Week 6 of the 2021 season, Gesicki had eight receptions for 115 receiving yards against the Jacksonville Jaguars.
+In the 2021 season, Gesicki had 73 receptions for 780 receiving yards and two receiving touchdowns.

 On March 8, 2022, the Dolphins placed the franchise tag on Gesicki.
+In Week 6 of the 2022 season, Gesicki had two receiving touchdowns against the Minnesota Vikings.
+In the 2022 season, Gesicki finished with 32 receptions for 362 receiving yards and five receiving touchdowns in 17 games and one start.
+In the Wild Card Round against the Bills, he had a receiving touchdown in the 34–31 loss.

 New England Patriots

-On March 17, 2023, Gesicki signed with the New England Patriots on a one year deal worth up to $9 million.
+On March 20, 2023, Gesicki signed with the New England Patriots on a one-year deal worth up to $9 million.
+He started 10 games, the most in his career, finishing the season with two touchdowns to go with 29 receptions for 244 yards.